blijblijblij/notes/docker-machine.md

+# notes on docker-machine

-# create a docker-machine node
+## create a docker-machine node

 ```bash
 docker-machine create \                                                                                                                          7:08:49